bmustiata/suberb-class/README.md

 A superb way of doing JS classes.

 ## About
-Superb Class is a simple API that allows creating JS classes with ease designed for ES3/5 usage.
+Superb Class is a simple API that allows creating JS classes with ease, designed for ES3/5 usage.

 It's heavily tested, simple to use, and validates your